mozilla/mentat/docs/worked-examples.md

   history_id INTEGER NOT NULL REFERENCES history(id),
   type TINYINT,
   timestamp INTEGER,
-  container INTEGER,
+  container INTEGER
 );
 ```

 This means that each container _competes for the title on `history`_.
-If you visit `facebook.com` in your usual logged-in container, the browser will run this SQL:
+If you visit `facebook.com` in your usual logged-in container, the browser will run something like this SQL:

 ```
 UPDATE TABLE history